Comedian Marc Maron reveals details of how director Lynn Shelton died

 "And she was on the floor, and she couldn't move," Maron said.

 He said he found her "conscious but delirious a bit".
-He then called an ambulance, and paramedics came to collect Shelton, and that was "the last time he saw her alive, was on the floor being taken away".
+He then called an ambulance, and paramedics came to collect Shelton, and the last time he saw her alive, "was on the floor being taken away".

 "She was my partner, she was my girlfriend, she was my friend.
 And I loved her.
 I loved her a lot.
-And she loved me, and I knew that," Maron said tearfully.
+And she loved me, and I knew that," Maron said.

 "And I don't know that I'd ever felt that, what I felt with her before.